Zenon Nowosz

 Zenon Stanisław Nowosz (born 6 February 1944 in Warsaw) is a Polish sprinter who participated in world athletics for Poland in the late 1960s and 1970s.
 He competed in the 60 metres, 100 metres and 200 metres.

 Nowosz won a bronze medal at the 1969 European Championships in Athletics in Athens in 200 metres.
-At the 1971 Championships in Helsinki he won a silver medal in 4 x 100 metres relay.
-He became a European Champion at 1978 Championships in Prague in 4 x 100 metres relay.
+At the 1971 Championships in Helsinki he won a silver medal in 4 × 100 metres relay.
+He became a European Champion at 1978 Championships in Prague in 4 × 100 metres relay.

 He also won a silver medal in Vienna in 60 metres at the 1970 European Indoor Championships in Athletics, behind winner Valeriy Borzov.
 At the same distance he on a gold medal at 1973 Championships in Rotterdam.

 Nowosz participated in three Olympic Games: in 1968 Mexico City, 1972 Munich and 1976 Montreal.